-He comes back to XU after spending the last two seasons on the Miami (Ohio) coaching staff, where he helped guide the RedHawks to a 40-23 overall record (2011-12 and 2012-13).
-Prior to his stint at Miami he spent two seasons as an assistant at Cincinnati.
-Ehlen brings extensive experience to the Musketeers, having previously been the head coach at Xavier (1986-95) and Toledo (1995-08).
+He comes back to XU after spending the last two seasons on the Miami (Ohio) coaching staff where he helped guide the RedHawks to a 40-23 overall record from 2011-13.
+Prior to Miami, he spent two seasons as an assistant at Cincinnati (2009-11).

-Ehlen, one of the winningest coaches in Mid-American Conference history, spent 13 seasons (1996-2008) at Toledo, earning four MAC Coach of the Year awards and leading the Rockets to eight MAC titles and six postseason berths.
+Ehlen, one of the winningest coaches in Mid-American Conference history, earned four MAC Coach of the Year awards at Toledo and led the Rockets to eight MAC titles and six postseason berths.
 A two-time Women's Basketball Coaches Association District 4 Coach of the Year, Ehlen posted a 240-149 record and finished his career at Toledo second in MAC history in conference wins and fifth in overall winning percentage.
 His 1998-99 team was ranked No. 25 in the final Associated Press poll.

-Ehlen teams also have a penchant for performing well in the classroom.
-In Ehlen's tenure, Rocket players were selected first-team Academic All-MAC eight times and Academic All-District IV first-team seven times, including one CoSIDA Academic All-America pick.
+Ehlen teams have also performed well in the classroom.
+At Toledo, his players were selected first-team Academic All-MAC eight times and Academic All-District IV first-team seven times, including one CoSIDA Academic All-America pick.
 The Rockets' success in the classroom was recognized by the WBCA's Academic Top-25 Team Honor Roll four times during his tenure.
 In 2001-02, the Rockets posted a 3.465 overall team GPA to finish second nationally among more than 300 Division I programs.
-The Rockets finished in the top eight on three other occasions and posted a 100% graduation rate for four-year players during Ehlen's tenure.
+The Rockets finished in the top eight on three other occasions and posted a 100 percent graduation rate for four-year players during Ehlen's tenure.

-In nine seasons (1986-96) on the bench at Xavier, Ehlen won 122 games and led the Musketeers to the first NCAA Tournament appearance in school history in 1993.
-He helped XU to the Midwestern Collegiate Conference regular season title in 1992 and the conference tournament title in 1993.
-His charges were excellent in the classroom as well, holding above a 3.0 grade point average during his nine-year tenure and achieving a 100% graduation rate for four-year players during that span.
+At Xavier, Ehlen won 122 games and led the Musketeers to the first NCAA Tournament appearance in school history in 1993.
+He helped XU to the Midwestern Collegiate Conference regular-season title in 1992 and the conference tournament title in 1993.
+His players held above a 3.0 grade point average during his nine-year tenure and achieved a 100 percent graduation rate for four-year players during that span.

 Prior to Xavier, Ehlen spent one season as an assistant coach at Dayton, helping the Flyers to an 18-12 record and a second-place finish in the North Star Conference in 1985-86.

-Ehlen is an accomplished high school coach as well, having spent five seasons (1979-85) at Forest Park High School in Cincinnati.
+Ehlen was an accomplished high school coach before joining the college ranks, spending five seasons (1979-85) at Forest Park HS in Cincinnati.
 He compiled a 100-18 overall record and led Forest Park to the 1984 state championship, the first state title for a Cincinnati-area girl's basketball team.
 He twice earned Ohio High School Coach of the Year honors and was inducted into the Greater Cincinnati Basketball Hall of Fame in 2002.
 A four-time Hamilton County High School Coach of the Year, he also earned Cincinnati High School Coach of the Year honors in 1983 and 1984.

 A 1975 graduate of Ohio State, Ehlen received a bachelor's degree in communications education.
 He also earned a master's degree in broadcast communications from Bowling Green in 1979.